Seal culling in South Australia: 2000–present

 The southern bluefin tuna ranching industry was established in the early 1990s and reported increasing interactions with fur seals in the 2010s.
-This led the industry to seek permission to kill seals that they claim they can recognise.
-Marcus Stehr, son of Hagen Stehr and executive of the Stehr Group told The Advertiser in 2012 that fur seal interactions were costing their southern bluefin tuna ranching aquaculture business "at least $1 million" annually.
+That led the industry to seek permission to kill seals that they claimed they could recognise.
+Marcus Stehr, son of Hagen Stehr and executive of the Stehr Group, told The Advertiser in 2012 that fur seal interactions were costing their southern bluefin tuna ranching aquaculture business "at least $1 million" annually.
 He stated:"Seals cost the entire industry millions of dollars every year and we do need support from the State Government to look at how we manage them.
-In SA we have failed to develop any strategies to manage growing seal numbers and it's vital that this begins."In 2013 Brian Jeffriess told The Advertiser:"Attacks by seals are a major problem for tuna ranching.
-They are the largest cause of tuna deaths in the pontoons and frighten the other tuna so they do not eat for days."In 2013 The Advertiser reported that New Zealand fur seals ate an average of 4.5 kilograms of marine species each per day.
+In SA we have failed to develop any strategies to manage growing seal numbers and it's vital that this begins."
+In 2013, Brian Jeffriess told The Advertiser:"Attacks by seals are a major problem for tuna ranching.
+They are the largest cause of tuna deaths in the pontoons and frighten the other tuna so they do not eat for days."
+Also in 2013, The Advertiser reported that New Zealand fur seals ate an average of 4.5 kilograms of marine species each per day.
 At that time the state population was estimated at over 85,000 animals.
 In 2015, Dr Brad Page told the ABC that the population had reached 100,000 animals.
 He also stated that most of the fur seals' diet consists of red bait and arrow squid, and not species which are typically caught and sold for human consumption.

 In August 2014, two decapitated New Zealand fur seals were found in Louth Bay, southern Spencer Gulf.
 The circumstances of their death were regarded as suspicious.